paulie-o74/paul_thomas_pt/README.md

 <img src="docs/user-story-testing/user-story-7v2-15.jpg">
 </details>

-8. As a returning user, I want to see the menu
+8. As a returning user, I want to find out a little more about Paul Thomas background.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|